 - difficulty swallowing

-Seek for immediate medical help if you experienced any of the cues of extremely severe bleeding, such as:
+Seek immediate medical advice or help if you experienced any of the cues of extremely severe bleeding, such as:

 An extremely severe allergic reaction to Eliquis is one of the rare side effects of the medication.
 But, you need to seek prompt medical help whenever you notice any signs of a severe allergic reaction such as:

 - skin rash, swelling or itching in the throat, tongue, or face